iOSonja/swiftui-exercises/README.md

 - An app that converts temperatures between Celsius, Fahrenheit and Kelvin

 #### Project 2: Guess the Flag
-- A game that shows some random flags to users and asks them to choose which one belongs to a particular country
+- A game that shows random flags and asks the player to recognize the country it represents

 #### Project 3: Views and Modifiers
 - Just some playing around with views and modifiers